sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

 Since this branch will just host HTML pages you can create an orphaned branch with no history instead of cluttering it up with the history of your code changes.

+.. _push-all-versions:

 Push All Versions
 -----------------

-Now that you have the destination branch in origin go ahead and run sphinxcontrib-versioning:
+Now that you have the destination branch in origin go ahead and run SCVersioning:

 .. code-block:: bash